 The anxiety that would arise when someone learnt that I am Jamaican, which was then followed by “speak in patois then“.

 I didn’t understand what it meant to be Caribbean.
-Never being to Jamaican meant I felt a disconnect and to this day still feeling that same disconnection.
+Never being to Jamaica meant I felt a disconnect and to this day still feeling that same disconnection.
 Especially around family who embraced the language, food, music and culture.

 Being asked “do you know this song, by so and so?”
 Thinking if it ain’t by Aaliyah or Chris Brown, then no.